 The story alone makes this one worth the watch, but the artwork and visuals are truly breathtaking as well.
 It's more in the sci-fi realm than most of the mecha anime on this list, and while it's not perfect by any means, it's still extremely fun to watch.

-In addition to Knights of Sidonia, Tsutomu Nihei is the creator of one of my favorite zombie manga, Biomega, and one of my favorite sci-fi horror manga, Blame!.
+In addition to Knights of Sidonia, Tsutomu Nihei is the creator of one of my favorite manga with zombies, Biomega, and one of my top sci-fi horror manga, Blame!.
 He is also collaborating with Polygon Pictures on a new anime titled Ōyukiumi no Kaina!

 In other anime news, check out all of the anime that's releasing in 2021, including Back Arrow, a new series made in collaboration with director Goro Taniguchi (Code Geass) and writer Kazuki Nakashima (Gurren Lagann, Kill la Kill, and Promare), and Mobile Suit Gundam Hathaway.
 Looking for more anime to check out?
 Check out the best anime on Netflix!